 Being in the cost segregation industry, we’ve heard our fair share of misconceptions and misunderstandings.
 The reality is, cost segregation is a gem of a tax planning strategy that can be highly beneficial if taken advantage of.
 Don’t let your doubts hold you back.
-To clear up any confusion, check out the below Top Misconceptions of Cost Segregation:
+To clear up any confusion, we're debunking the top misconceptions of cost segregation.
+Check out the below myths versus facts.
+See any you're familiar with?

 1. If cost segregation isn’t done within the first year after purchasing a property – you’ve missed the boat